 Before sending the first message, you must obtain agreement from the message recipient to communicate with them - this is referred to as "consent" you must make clear to the individual they are agreeing to receive messages of the type you're going to send.

-Please note that we only require examples, and no client-specific detail needs to be shared during verification.
+In order to complete the toll-free registration process, we require examples of how you obtain consent from your recipients.
+Please note that we only need examples, and no client-specific information needs to be shared during the verification process.

 I submitted my form but have not heard back; what should I do next?